Back to California

 Limits and Unknowns

-• The bill does not specify how much funding will be provided for this office.
+• The bill does not specify how much money will be allocated to the Office of Youth Homelessness Prevention Fund.

-• It is unclear what specific actions or policies the advisory committee will recommend.
+• It is unclear what specific actions the advisory committee will take to help reduce youth homelessness.

 Bill History